elastic/detection-rules/docs/experimental-machine-learning/user-risk-score.md

 </code></pre></div>

 - Navigate to `Transforms` under `Management / Stack Management` in Kibana.
 Find the transform with the ID `ml_userriskscore_latest_transform_<your-space-name>`.
 Open the `Actions` menu on the right side of the row, and click `Start`.
 - Confirm the transform is working as expected by navigating to `Management / Dev Tools` and ensuring the target index exists.
-You should see documents starting to appear in the index if there is ongoing alerting activity associated with hosts.
+You should see documents starting to appear in the index if there is ongoing alerting activity associated with usernames.

 <div style="margin-left: 40px">
 <i>sample test query</i>